jtart/react-universal-app/README.md

 - `url` - a [Node.JS HTTP URL-like object](https://nodejs.org/api/http.html#http_message_url)
 - `routes` - an array of React Router routes
 - `scripts` - an array of URLs that that will be used to create deferred script tags.
 These scripts likely contain a client-side bundle of the React application, but don't have to be
-- `?serverWrapper` - a wrapper HOC component that is used on the server-side render. see [wrappers](#wrappers) for more information.
-Optional
+- `?serverWrapper` - an optional HOC that wraps the React application in the server-side render.
+See [wrappers](#wrappers) for more information

 ```JavaScript
   // server.js